Berserk-Games/Tabletop-Simulator-API/docs/info.md

-The static global Info class allows you to interact with Hand Objects.
-This allows you to manipulate the Info properties in the same way as the in-game interface.
+The static global Info class allows you to manipulate the Info properties in the same way as the in-game interface.

 > Example Usage:`#!lua Info.name = "My Game"`.